cpraveen/numa/newton_cotes.md

 I_3(f) = \frac{3h}{8}[f_0 + 3 f_1 + 3 f_2 + f_3]
 $$

-For general $n$ we can state the following error estimates.
+For general $n$, we can state the following error estimates.

 :::{prf:theorem}
 \(a\) For $n$ even, $f \in \cts^{n+2}[a,b]$